-- Search Engine Optimization – BigCommerce has superior SEO features compared to other shopping carts (like Shopify) because they allow you to manually adjust the titles, meta descriptions and URL slugs for all of your products and categories.
+- Search Engine Optimization – BigCommerce has superior SEO tools and features compared to other shopping carts (like Shopify) because they allow you to manually adjust the titles, meta descriptions and URL slugs for all of your products and categories.

 - Image Optimization – BigCommerce will automatically shrink down your images for fast page loading speeds.

 - Discounts And Gift Vouchers – Offer buy one get one free promotions, tiered discounts, repeat customer discounts and more.
 BigCommerce’s discount engine is powerful!

 - Product Reviews – BigCommerce can automatically solicit product reviews to be displayed on your online store.
 These reviews can also show up in the Google search results.

 - Professional Reports – You can generate detailed customer reports, customer acquisition reports, search engine reports, financial reports and more from their backend interface.

 - Automatic Currency Conversion – This feature is important if you sell in multiple currencies in different countries.
 BigCommerce has fantastic international support.